HOME > READING

 The G-spot in women can appear a mystery to many.
 Throughout history, different theories have been developed about its location and its importance in the female orgasm.

-The exact location of the G-spot in women is actually the anterior wall of the vagina.
-More precisely, about 3 centimetres from the outside.
+The exact location of the G-spot in women is the front wall of the vagina.
+More precisely, about 3 centimetres from the outside or one-third of the way from the entrance of the vagina – however it may be higher or lower.
 Research corroborates a greater flow of blood appears in this area in response to certain stimuli (2).

 The full name of the G-spot is actually "Gräfenberg spot", as it was the gynaecologist with this surname who first described it in the 1950s.
 However, it was not until the 1980s that it was given its present name.
 The researchers Ladas, Whipple and Perry were responsible this (3).